The right to believe, to worship and witness

 The five failed to overturn their 12-year strict-regime jail terms at the Supreme Court in Ashgabat on 11 July 2018.

-Despite the verdict that states that the five men were to serve their terms at a strict regime labour camp, four of the five men - Shamyradow, Owezow, Mammetdurdyyew and Begejikow - were transferred to the much harsher Ovadan-Depe prison.
+Despite the August 2017 verdict stating that the five men were to serve their terms at a strict regime labour camp, four of the five men - Shamyradow, Owezow, Mammetdurdyyew and Begejikow - were almost immediately transferred to the much harsher Ovadan-Depe prison.

 The isolated top-security prison is located in the Karakum Desert 70 kms (45 miles) north of Ashgabat.
 Other prisoners in Ovadan-Depe are known to have been tortured, and some have died from maltreatment or neglect.
 Relatives of other prisoners held there often have no information as to whether or not they are still alive.